Clement Attlee: Member of Parliament

-At the 1922 general election, Attlee became the Member of Parliament (MP) for the constituency of Limehouse in Stepney.
-At the time, he admired Ramsay MacDonald and helped him get elected as Labour Party leader at the 1922 leadership election.
+At the 1922 UK general election, Attlee became the Member of Parliament (MP) for the constituency of Limehouse in Stepney.
+At the time, he admired Ramsay MacDonald and helped him get elected as Leader of the Labour Party at the 1922 leadership election.
 He served as MacDonald's Parliamentary Private Secretary for the brief 1922 parliament.
-His first taste of ministerial office came in 1924, when he served as Under-Secretary of State for War in the short-lived first Labour government, led by MacDonald.
+His first taste of ministerial office came in 1924, when he served as Under-Secretary of State for War in the short-lived first Labour government, led by Ramsay MacDonald.

 Attlee opposed the 1926 General Strike, believing that strike action should not be used as a political weapon.
 However, when it happened, he did not attempt to undermine it.
 At the time of the strike, he was chairman of the Stepney Borough Electricity Committee.
 He negotiated a deal with the Electrical Trade Union so that they would continue to supply power to hospitals, but would end supplies to factories.
 One firm, Scammell and Nephew Ltd, took a civil action against Attlee and the other Labour members of the committee (although not against the Conservative members who had also supported this).
-The court found against Attlee and his fellow councillors and they were ordered to pay £300 damages.
+The court found against Attlee and his fellow councillors and they were ordered to pay £300 in damages.
 The decision was later reversed on appeal, but the financial problems caused by the episode almost forced Attlee out of politics.

 In 1927, he was appointed a member of the multi-party Simon Commission, a royal commission set up to examine the possibility of granting self-rule to India.
 Due to the time he needed to devote to the commission, and contrary to a promise MacDonald made to Attlee to induce him to serve on the commission, he was not initially offered a ministerial post in the second Labour government, which entered office after the 1929 general election.
 Attlee's service on the Commission equipped him with a thorough exposure to India and many of its political leaders.
-By 1933 he argued that British rule was alien to India and was unable to make the social and economic reforms necessary for India's progress.
-He became the British leader most sympathetic to Indian independence (as a dominion), preparing him for his role in deciding on independence in 1947.
+By 1933, he argued that British rule was alien to India and was unable to make the social and economic reforms necessary for India's progress.
+He became the British leader most sympathetic to Indian independence (as a dominion), preparing him for his future role in deciding on independence in 1947.